Disability & Higher Education FAQ

 Are services and accommodations from high school or the workplace duplicated?

 Though previous service or accommodations are considered, the college/university must use its own criteria to determine what the college/university will allow within the structure of the respective institution.
-It cannot be assumed that because a student received services or accommodations at work or a previous college/university that she/he will continue to receive them.
+It cannot be assumed that because a student received services or accommodations at work or a previous college/university that the student will continue to receive them.

 Who decides if the service or accommodation requested is reasonable?